united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 ### Data Input

-Data can be sent as JSON and MQTT message to the central MQTT broker.
+Data can be sent as JSON in a MQTT message to the central MQTT broker.
 UMH recommends to stick to the data definition of [the UMH datamodel] for the topics and messages, but the implementation is client specific and can be modeled for the individual problem.
 The relevant input data for digital shadow is on Level 1 and Level 2.

-####Example 1, raw, Level 1 data:
+#### Example 1, raw, Level 1 data:
 Topic: `ia/rawBarcode/2020-0102/210-156`\
 Topic structure: `ia/rawBarcode/<transmitterID>/<barcodeReaderID>`
 ```json